 As an exception, the Engineer may allow the Contractor to leave areas in place if it is determined by the Engineer that the deficiency is not a significant detriment to the pavement quality.
-A reduction to the pay item quantity will be made in accordance with 330-9.5.2.
+For areas of deficient thickness, a reduction to the pay item quantity will be made in accordance with 330-9.5.2.